TPLProject/MiniCompiler/README.md

 ![GUI](https://github.com/user-attachments/assets/3756263e-d914-43ab-8625-0349dbdb5eb9)

 # Limitations
---This is a simple prototype designed for educational purposes.
+This is a simple prototype designed for educational purposes.
 It does not support all Java syntax or advanced features like method calls, loops, or complex data structures.
---The syntax analysis only checks for the presence of semicolons and does not cover more complex syntax rules.
+The syntax analysis only checks for the presence of semicolons and does not cover more complex syntax rules.
---The semantic analyzer only checks for variable declarations and type consistency for simple data types.
+The semantic analyzer only checks for variable declarations and type consistency for simple data types.